 “Unfortunately, we’ve got a number of members who’ve gone through tragedies,” McCarthy said.
 Led by her and Feinstein, they are the nucleus of the gun-control movement in Congress.
 “It’s going to be tough,” she said.
 “We all mourn, but there’s never been this swell to get things going.”

-This article appears in the Jan.
-12, 2013, edition of National Journal as The Power of Personal Pain.
+This article appears in the January 12, 2013, edition of National Journal Magazine as The Power of Personal Pain.